Cloudistics/REST-API/README.md

 * **Notes:**

-  * This action can only be performed on manually linked vnets that are complete (have a NFV instance).
+  * This action can only be performed on manually linked VNETs that are complete (have a NFV instance).

-### Delete Vnet
+### Delete VNET
   Deletes a vnet and returns json data about the action.

 * **URL**